Angel or Little Devil

 “And I don’t want that, Aria,” My mom said, sounding irritated.
 “Why this is so hard for you to understand that men like women who look pretty and dress elegantly.”

 I sighed, knowing that my mother wouldn’t drop the subject until I agree with her.

 “I’m not a teenager, I am an Alpha.
 What will other Alphas think if I show up looking like a Barbie doll?
-I don’t want to give them the impression that I am weak or any less worthy of them.
-They already have suspicious how a girl can be Alpha of the pack.”
+I don’t want to give them the impression that I am young and any less worthy of them.
+They already have suspicious about how a twenty years old girl can be Alpha of the pack.”

 My mother looked down in defeat understanding my concerns.

-“But I promise that I would try to look more presentable tonight,” I said with the wink.
+“But I promise that I would try to look more presentable tonight,” I said with a wink.

-Before my mother could say anything I picked my clothes and ran off in the direction of the bathroom to take a quick shower.
+Before my mother could say anything I grabbed my clothes and ran in the direction of the bathroom to take a quick shower.

-I arrived at the breakfast table where a piece of the juicy steak was sitting inviting me to eat it.
-I picked the fork and knife then dug into it, savoring the taste of fresh deer.
+I reached the breakfast table where a piece of the juicy steak was sitting, inviting me to devour it.
+I grabbed the fork and knife then dug into it, savoring the taste of fresh deer.

 Liza turned to me with a polite smile.
-“Your dad went to hunting with the Beta and Gamma.”
+“Your dad went with the Beta and Gamma.”
 She said, placing the grape juice on the table.